On the Use of Torque Measurement in Centroidal State Estimation: Centroidal State Estimation

-We wish to estimate the centroidal states $\boldsymbol{x}=[\com,\lmom,\amom]$ using joint torque measurements and the above momentum dynamics.
+We aim to estimate the centroidal states $\boldsymbol{x} \in \mathbb{R}^9 = ^\top$ using joint torque measurements and the above centroidal momentum dynamics.
 The process model is

-where $\com$ is the center of mass (CoM) position and $\lmom$ and $\amom$ are the linear and angular components of centroidal momentum, respectively.
-The measurement model is simply $\boldsymbol{y}=[\com,\lmom,\amom]$.
+where $\hat{\torque}$ is the measured joint torques, $m$ is the total mass of the robot, $\com \in \mathbb{R}^3$ is the center of mass (CoM) position, and $\lmom \in \mathbb{R}^3$ and $\amom \in \mathbb{R}^3$ are the linear and angular components of centroidal momentum respectively.
 These values are computed using the results of base state estimation, measured generalized joint states, kinematics, and inertial properties of the robot.
-Specifically, we use \eqref{eq:centroidal_momentum} to compute the momenta while the CoM is computed using the estimated base state and joint measurements as
+Specifically, we use \eqref{eq:centroidal_momentum} to compute the momenta while the CoM position is computed using the estimated base state and joint measurements as

-As shown in \cite{rotella2015humanoid}, although the centroidal states can be computed directly, they are subject to considerable noise and modeling errors.
-By fusing the computed states with a torque-based process model, we similarly obtain low-noise estimates with minimal delay, suitable for high-bandwidth control.